-Sound Power - is the acoustical energy emitted by the sound source, and is an absolute value.
+Sound Power - The acoustical energy emitted by the sound source, and is an absolute value.
 It is not affected by the environment.
-(Added 4/12)

-Sound Pressure - is a pressure disturbance in the atmosphere whose intensity is influenced not only by the strength of the source, but also by the surroundings and the distance from the source to the receiver.
+Sound Pressure - A pressure disturbance in the atmosphere whose intensity is influenced not only by the strength of the source, but also by the surroundings and the distance from the source to the receiver.
 Sound pressure is what ears hear and what sound meters measure.
-(Added 4/12)